 Single Point of Contact

 Each community council shall elect from among its members a Single Point of Contact for communication with Clackmannanshire Council and other public authorities, and provide the name and contact details of the Single Point of Contact to Clackmannanshire Council for wider publication to the public.
 The community council shall notify the Community Council Liaison Officer of any changes to the Single Point of Contact.

+Each community council is required to have an electronic means of communication available for contact from the Council and for contact from the residents of its area.

 Community Council Liaison Officer